You can check your eligibility for a credit card without having to apply for it, so you can reduce the risk of being rejected for a card.

 A credit check is when you apply for any form of credit, this will be marked on your credit file for lenders to see, whether your application was successful or not.

-But note that a soft credit check only provides an estimate of your eligibility for a credit card and is not a guarantee acceptance or rejection.
+But note that a soft credit check only provides an estimate of your eligibility for a credit card and is not a guarantee of acceptance or rejection.
 Even if you get a 100% chance of acceptance, or you are 'pre-approved' for a card, a full credit check will still need to occur before you are given a card.

 A credit card eligibility check may show up on your credit report as an information request, but as explained above it will not be flagged as an application for credit.

 This means that you can check your eligibility for credit cards as many times as you like and it won't damage your score.
+If you have your eye on a few different cards but you're not sure which one to apply for, checking your likelihood of being approved could make the decision much easier.

 You will normally need to provide your name and address, this information is used to verify your identity and match it up to your credit file.

-Credit card lenders care about the security of your income as they want to make sure you can repay what you borrow, so any eligibility checker will probably need to check your employment status and salary too.
+Credit card lenders care about the security of your income, as they want to make sure you can repay what you borrow.
+So any eligibility checker will probably need to check your employment status and salary too.
 Some cards also have minimum income requirements, so to avoid an inaccurate eligibility estimate.